rstacruz/til-2020/posts/drafts/typescript-jsdoc.md

 <!-- {.-literate-style} -->

-You can document object parameters.
+You can document the properties of object parameters.

 ```js
 /**